BEST of Japan in 2 Weeks: Perfect 14-Day Itinerary (2026)

 While this table provides a snapshot of the best time to visit Tokyo, it generally applies to other major cities in Japan.
 Remember to adjust your travel plans based on your preferences for weather, crowd levels, and seasonal attractions.

-Top tip: If you want to witness Japan’s iconic cherry blossoms, plan your trip around late March to early April.
+Our top tip: If you want to witness Japan’s iconic cherry blossoms, plan your trip around late March to early April.
 This period is prime cherry blossom season (sakura) when parks and streets are adorned with pink blossoms.
 Be prepared for larger crowds and higher prices during this peak season.

 Ultimately, the best time to visit Japan depends on what you want to experience during your trip.